rcook/beginning-practical-haskell/part04.md

 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```

-Note that functions incorporating symbols in their names will, under certain circumstances, require surrounding parentheses both in GHCI and Haskell source code.
+Note that functions incorporating symbols in their names will, under certain circumstances, require surrounding parentheses both in GHCi and Haskell source code.

 Specializing from `Monad` to `IO`, `>>=` is a function that takes `IO a`, where `a` is a type variable, a function from `a` to `IO b` and evaluates to an `IO b`.
 We can try out `print` by itself: